oktadev/oauth-exercise-php/README.md

 php -S 127.0.0.1:8080
 ```

-`implicit.html`

-This is a static HTML page that you can use as a template to try out the Implicit flow for OAuth or OpenID Connect.
+`api.php`

+This is a minimal API (resource server) that returns a list of photos when presented with a valid access token.

+Experiment with different ways to enforce what a "valid" access token is, by using groups and scopes and other claims present in the access token.

 `pkce.html`